divitr/resume_auto_update/README.md

 later:
  - implement automatic run on login (currently running with bash command in a terminal window (perpetually kept open))
  - add more resume categories
+ - relative file structure (currently explicitly defined)

+note that to use the bash script, give it executable permissions (chmod -x <path>)